Tyra Collette: Season three

 In season three, Tyra becomes dispirited after learning that despite the hard work she put into her last two years of school, her GPA is still too low to get her into most colleges.
+She and Landry have broken up at some point between seasons for unknown reasons, but remain still very close.
 Tyra spends most of the season alternating between thinking that her situation is hopeless and trying hard to remain on top of her academic career.
 She eventually runs off for a few weeks with a cowboy named Cash.
 In Dallas, he turns abusive after she discovers he has a gambling problem.

 After refocusing on her education, she is wait-listed at the University of Texas and is eventually offered a place there.
 She ends the season in a relationship with Landry after they reconnect after he helps her with her SATs.
 While thinking of what to write for her college essay, she confesses to Landry that she has been angry and bitter over her dysfunctional family life and "had enough hate in my heart to start a freaking car".
 Her perception changed after watching Jason Street, the Panthers' "All-American" golden boy who has everything Tyra does not – loving parents, close friends, and the chance to go to college – lose his dreams of playing college football in a single play and it makes her realize that life "isn't fair for anybody" regardless of background and status.

 Season four

-Tyra is absent from season 4, presumably spending her time at the University of Texas.
+Tyra is absent in season four, presumably being in college.
 She is mentioned by Landry briefly in one episode when she fails to meet him at their designated meeting spot, when he decides to completely give up on a relationship with her.

 Season five

-Tyra spends most of season 5 at the University of Texas, and returns to Dillon near the end of the season to help out Mindy and her mother with Stevie and the impending twins.
-She drops in on Tim unexpectedly who is now working at Buddy's, much to his delight.
-Toward the end of the season, she tells him that "she's been in love with him since they were five years old."
-Tim seems to acknowledge this, and it is plausible they end up back together.
-She also re-connects with Julie and celebrates Julie and Matt Saracen's engagement with Tim.
+Tyra spends most of season five in college and visits Dillon near the end of the season to help out Mindy and her mother with Stevie and the impending twins.
+She drops in on Tim, who is now working at Buddy's, much to his delight.
+They talk about possibly resuming their relationship and, during her last scene, she tells him that "she's been in love with him since they were five years old”, which Tim seems to acknowledge.
+However, they both recognize they have very different lives as she is moving forward with her studies, has big plans for her future and no intention to put it all aside to get back together with him, while Tim states he finally wants to get his life together and stay living in Dillon.
+They simply agree that maybe one day their paths could reunite.
+Tyra also reconnects with Julie Taylor; she and Tim celebrate Julie's engagement to Matt Saracen.